 Broad introduction to global history, by exploring the global structures and transnational forces that have shaped human history, from the emergence of agriculture and urban centers to our contemporary global village.
-This course can be used to fulfill either Western or non-Western general education categories, but not both.

 Teaches students how to apply historical thinking to present day problems.
 Each version starts with contemporary headlines about a current issue, moves to an investigation of its historical roots and legacies, and pivots back to the present to assess the impact of past history on present reality and to capture those relationships in a collaborative student project.
 It aims to show, in short, how and why history matters NOW.